willproj/changgeng.github.io/README.md

 # ❓FAQ

 1. I have deployed site on Github pages but still cannot see it.
-   * Github may take few miniutes to set up the page.Try to wait for some minites.
+   * GitHub may take a few minutes to set up the page.
+Try to wait for some minutes.
-   * Navigate into your project repository on Github.
-You will see **Action** task bar below the name of your project.Click it you will see the running deployment and history deployment records.
+   * Navigate into your project repository on GitHub.
+You will see **Action** task bar below the name of your project.
+Click it you will see the running deployment and history deployment records.
    * Try to test localhost by your local repository.
 Make sure it runs well by localhost.
-   * When update the Github repository by push local repository.
-Make sure use the right command which push content to **gh-pages** branch instead of **main** branch .
+   * When updating the GitHub repository by pushing the local repository.
+Make sure to use the right command which pushes content to **gh-pages** branch instead of **main** branch.
 Make sure you use ```git push origin gh-pages``` instead of ```git push origin main```

 2. Why use command lines to keep local repository in sync with Github?
-   * Github does have drag-drop feature to maintain the project while use git commands will be more easy to keep it in sync.
+   * Github does have a drag-drop feature to maintain the project while using git commands will be easier to keep it in sync.
-   * Use git commands can make sure each file in local repository be in sync with Github.
-While use drag-drop feature may cause miss of some files.
+   * Using git commands can make sure each file in the local repository is in sync with Github.
+While use drag-drop feature may cause a miss of files.